Read on or use the links below to go straight to the sections that interest you:

 They also include information on fat, saturates (saturated fat), carbohydrate, sugars, protein and salt.
 All nutrition information is provided per 100 grams and sometimes per portion of the food.

 Supermarkets and food manufacturers now highlight the energy, fat, saturated fat, sugars and salt content on the front of the packaging, alongside the reference intake for each of these.

 You can use nutrition labels to help you choose a more balanced diet.
 For a balanced diet:

-- eat lots of fruit and vegetables – aim for at least five portions of a variety of fruit and veg every day
+- eat at least five portions of a variety of fruit and vegetables every day